influxdata/telegraf/docs/CONFIGURATION.md

 - **statefile_persist_interval**:
   The interval of time at which the state is peristed into the statefile.
 When set to 0, persist interval is disabled.
+Note: This state may not be consistent across all plugins.

 - **round_statefile_persist_interval**:
   Rounds persist interval to 'statefile_persist_interval'